inBeat/inbeat-website/content/top-influencers/instagram/illustrators/japan/_index.md

 ---
-title: Top 10 Illustrators Instagram Influencers In Japan In 2023
+title: Top 10 Illustrators Instagram Influencers In Japan In 2024
 description: >-
-  Find top illustrators Instagram influencers in Japan in 2023.
-Most popular hashtags: #pr #illustration #draw.
+  Find top illustrators Instagram influencers in Japan in 2024.
+Most popular hashtags: #illustration #originalcharacter #illust.
 platform: Instagram
-hits: 126
+hits: 127
-text_top: See the best Instagram accounts on inBeat.
+text_top: See the top-rated Instagram accounts on inBeat.
-text_bottom: Our platform holds 126 Instagram influencers like this in Japan for you to connect with.
+text_bottom: Our database aggregates 127 Instagram influencers like this in Japan for you to collaborate.
 profiles:
   - username: "nimuradaisuke"
     fullname: >-